National, regional, and international project funding programs

 International financing

-The aim of CHPs is to develop scientific and technological exchanges of excellence between the research laboratories of two scientific communities, by encouraging new cooperative ventures.
-They are set up by the French Ministry of Foreign Affairs and International Development, in partnership with the French Ministry of Education, Higher Education and Research Research.
+The objective of PHCs is to develop scientific and technological exchanges of excellence between research laboratories in two scientific communities by promoting new collaborations.
+They are established by the Ministry of Foreign Affairs and International Development in partnership with the Ministry of National Education, Higher Education, and Research.

-Research projects must be drawn up jointly by two research teams, one French, the other foreign.
-The CHP funds the international mobility of the researchers involved in the partnership.
+Research projects must be established jointly by two research teams, one French and one foreign.
+The PHC funds international mobility for researchers involved in the partnership.

 • May: Lebanon, Egypt, Turkey, Switzerland, Latvia, Brazil, Italy, Algeria, Slovenia, Hungary.

-• June: Germany, Belgium, Palestine, Brazil, Hong Kong, Poland, Czech Republic, Slovakia, Iran and Netherlands.
+• June: Germany, Belgium, Palestine, Brazil, Hong Kong, Poland, Czech Republic, Slovakia, Iran, and the Netherlands.

 • July: New Zealand, Serbia, Thailand.